thomssl/Personal_Training_Assistant/README.md

 - If the exercise is driven by the strength or hypertrophy of a given muscle(s), choose strength
 - If the exercise is driven by the range of motion or strength of a joint(s), choose mobility or stability

 When characterizing an exercise, there is a primary focus and secondary focus(es).
 To simplify the data collection, an exercise can only have 1 primary focus, but it can have as many secondary focuses as needed within the collection of muscles and joints provided.
-For example, a Hip Thrust would have a primary focus of the glutes and possibly a secondary focus of the hamstrings and spinal erectors.
+For example, a Hip Thrust would have a primary focus of the Gluteus Maxiumus and possibly a secondary focus of the Hamstrings and Spinal Erectors.
 However, be for warned that if you choose “Strength” as the exercise type, the choices for primary and secondary focuses are limited to muscles and the same if true if you choose “Mobility” or “Stability” with respect to joints.

 ### Creation

 Enter exercise name and exercise type.
 Once type is chosen, the primary movers list will be filled with the appropriate data.
-Once a primary mover is selected, the secondary mover list will be filled will all the possible movers with the primary mover selected omitted (to remove redudant secondary mover information).
-See "Input Feilds" to make sure name field input is valid.
+Once a primary mover is selected, the secondary mover list will be filled will all the possible movers with the primary mover selected omitted (to remove redundant secondary mover information).
+See "Input Fields" to make sure name field input is valid.
 Checks to make sure name is unique.

 ### Deletion